 Workers' comp "Ten Commandments" >>

-Core values and guiding principles for providers of workers’ compensation medical services
+Below are the core values and guiding principles for providers of workers’ compensation medical services.

 - All workers afflicted by occupationally-induced illness or injury should receive comprehensive occupational health care of the highest quality, utilizing state-of-the-art health care resources via the workers’ compensation health care system.